 If you are looking for a simple but tasty dinner, you’ll love Keto Oven Baked Pork Chops and Broccoli One Pan Meal.
-It’s a super quick and delicious family favorite that everyone will love.
-Since it’s a one-pan meal, clean up is a snap, which is always a bonus.
+It’s a super quick and delicious keto pork recipe that will become a family favorite everyone will love.
+Since it’s a one-pan meal, clean-up is a snap, which is always a bonus.

 Keto Oven-Baked Pork Chops One Pan Meal: Easy & Low Carb